sindresorhus/awesome-lint/test/fixtures/spell-check/error0.md

 - Git Hub is cool but GitHub is cooler
 - github is cool but GitHub is cooler
 - git hub is cool but GitHub is cooler

+- Gitlab is cool but GitLab is cooler
+- Git Lab is cool but GitLab is cooler
+- gitlab is cool but GitLab is cooler
+- git lab is cool but GitLab is cooler